Philippe35507/phdefoy/src/content/blog/one-egg-a-day-philippe-de-foy.md

 For metabolism: Egg proteins send powerful satiety signals to the brain, reducing appetite more effectively than a sugary breakfast.
 They also help regulate blood sugar by improving insulin sensitivity.

+The shift from cage-free to pasture-raised eggs isn't just a matter of ethics; it's a significant boost to nutrient density.
+Recent studies highlight that eggs from hens allowed to forage naturally contain up to three times more omega-3 fatty acids and double the amount of vitamin E compared to conventional eggs.
+These fat-soluble vitamins and essential lipids are crucial for cardiovascular protection and cognitive longevity.
+By prioritizing high-quality sourcing, such as organic or pasture-raised certifications, consumers ensure they are receiving the most potent form of this natural superfood, rich in anti-inflammatory properties that support overall well-being.

 ## Caution and Nuance

 Of course, the story is not entirely black and white.
 Some observational studies have suggested an increased risk among diabetics who consume a lot of eggs.
 But more reliable clinical trials are reassuring.
 In 2021, a study published in the Journal of Nutrition showed that adding two eggs a day to a plant-based diet had no negative impact on cardiovascular health in people at risk of diabetes.

 Another nuance: about 15–25% of people are “hyper-responders,” meaning their blood cholesterol rises more sharply when they eat eggs.
 Yet this increase usually affects both LDL (“bad”) and HDL (“good”) cholesterol, preserving a favorable balance overall.

+Maximizing the health benefits of a daily egg also depends on how it is prepared.
+Scientific research suggests that cooking methods like poaching or soft-boiling are ideal for preserving the delicate nutrients within the yolk.
+While heating the egg white is necessary to make the protein nearly 90% digestible and neutralize avidin, keeping the yolk runny prevents the oxidation of cholesterol and protects heat-sensitive antioxidants like lutein and zeaxanthin.
+Integrating these cooking techniques into a protein-rich breakfast helps maintain stable blood sugar levels and promotes long-lasting satiety, making it an essential tool for metabolic health and weight management.

 ## A Lesson in Common Sense

 After being demonized and then rehabilitated, the egg today stands as a symbol.
 A symbol of how fragile nutritional science can turn into dogma.
 A symbol of the role of economic interests, which capitalized on fear to sell substitutes and medications.

 But above all, the egg embodies a simple truth: nature sometimes creates foods so complete that industry cannot improve on them.
-Packed with high-quality protein, vitamins, choline, and carotenoids—affordable, versatile, and relatively sustainable—the egg deserves to reclaim its rightful place in a balanced diet.
+Packed with high-quality protein, vitamins, choline, and carotenoids-affordable, versatile, and relatively sustainable-the egg deserves to reclaim its rightful place in a balanced diet.

 And perhaps it also reminds us that, in the face of alarmist headlines and ever-changing diet fads, the best compass is a mix of science, culinary tradition, and plain old common sense.